crlnvls/netfake/README.md

 # Netflix Clone

-A simple Netflix home page clone using React.
+A simple Netflix home pages using React.